 The Civilian Medical Resources Network (CMRN) began in March 2005, working to address the unmet medical and psychological needs of U.S. military personnel who contact the GI Rights Hotline (a national effort by 25 religious and peace organizations).

-CMRN has grown from three participating professionals to over one hundred, located in all areas of the country.
+CMRN professionals and volunteers are located across the United States.
 Volunteers receive a brief training in the support and documentation that the GIs require.
 Due to GIs’ limited financial resources and insurance coverage for civilian services, CMRN professionals provide care free of charge.
 When possible, GIs visit CMRN professionals in person; if an in-person visit proves unfeasible due to geographical distance, CMRN professionals assist GIs by telephone consultations.
 The volume of new clients that the CMRN serves has increased from approximately two per month initially to four per week currently.
 We are expanding our outreach to peace organizations, professional organizations, and especially GIs.

 Voluntary contributions from supporters and several small grants have assisted in this outreach effort.
 Except for a part-time paid coordinator and people who do outreach to GIs, all people working with CMRN serve as volunteers.
 All paid staff members are veterans or family members of veterans.

 Please see our article published in Military Medicine!
 We welcome your feedback.